tldr-pages/tldr/pages/linux/wg.md

 `sudo wg`

-- Print out a new private key:
+- Print a new private key:

 `wg genkey`

-- Print out a new public key:
+- Print a new public key:

 `echo {{private_key}} | wg pubkey`